blitzarx1/egui_graphs/README.md

 ---
 ## Applying changes from GraphView widget

 The `GraphView` widget in the egui_graphs crate provides a way to visualize a graph and interact with it by dragging nodes, selecting nodes and edges, and more.
-However, in order to update the underlying graph data structure with these changes, we need to apply the changes returned by the widget after each frame.
+However, in order to update the underlying graph data structure with these changes, we need to apply the changes returned by the widget.

 This is where the `Elements` struct comes in.
 The `Elements` struct contains the graph data that is used to render the `GraphView` widget, and provides methods to apply changes to this data.